Income tax

 For persons who are self employed, certain expenses incurred in connection with their trade or business may be deductible from the portion of their income which may otherwise be liable to income tax.

-Foreign nationals residing in Barbados on the Welcome Stamp visa are exempt from income tax.
+Foreign nationals on the Welcome Stamp visa are exempt from income tax in Barbados.

 Who is deemed 'resident' for income tax purposes